 Aggregation

-This article contains example codings that demonstrate the usage of the Aggregation transformation.
+This article contains example codes that demonstrate the usage of the Aggregation transformation.

 AggregateColumn attribute